 Once you’ve whipped all of your site content into shape, following my guidelines for perfectly optimized pages, you can turn your attention to the very important subjects of building site credibility, increasing meaningful inbound links (links to your site from other sites), and building social media influence.

 While Google keeps its precise search ranking algorithms secret, it also releases plenty of information about how to create relevant content that provides a good user experience.
 In addition, there is a tremendous amount of research, testing, and information-sharing going on among those of us who optimize sites for search professionally.

 As a result, we know plenty about the “secret” ingredients that can help your site rank highly in search.

 We see this in practical experience every day.
 At Altitude, we subscribe to SEO tools that quickly measure and reveal the full range of on- and off-page SEO factors.
 It’s easy to see that sites with numerous, high-quality inbound links consistently rank well in organic search.

 Buying inbound links from link spammers doesn’t work any more.
 Google acted decisively to squelch this activity with its Panda and Penguin updates, and the game has changed, which hurt spammy fakers, and benefits those of us who create and offer content and tools of real value.
 Here’s your checklist for getting on the right track.

 The 2020 Off-Site SEO Checklist

 - Measure your inbound links and their value.
-There are multiple ways to do this, but the best is to plug your site URL into Link Explorer (which used to be Open Site Explorer.
-This tool provides plenty of utility for no charge, but a paid subscription (Altitude is a pro subscriber) gives more depth.
+There are multiple ways to do this, but the best is to plug your site URL into Link Explorer (which used to be Open Site Explorer).
+This MOZ tool provides plenty of utility for no charge, but a paid subscription (Altitude is a pro subscriber) gives more depth.

-- With Open Site Explorer, you can see all inbound links, see your top-linked pages, sort by linking domains, see the anchor text other sites use to link to you, and compare your metrics with competitors.
+- With Link Explorer, you can see all inbound links, see your top-linked pages, sort by linking domains, see the anchor text other sites use to link to you, and compare your metrics with competitors.
 It’s impressive, and it’s an eye-opener for many who do it for the first time.

 What to do with all this data?